mathuamos/card-api/README.md

 3.Users -< stores users

-OrdersController is used to manage orders api
+CartController is used to manage orders api
 1.   **/v1/api/card/all** -> used to get cards
    2. **/v1/api/card/{cardId}**  -> get specific card
 3. **/v1/card/create**  -> used to create card details